 Just before 2500 BC, Corded Ware, Single Grave and Battle Axe, Rzucewo, Middle Dnieper and Fatyanovo–Balanovo cultures arrived at their peak of landscape occupation, domination and coherence.
 Fatyanovo is exemplified mainly by grave finds, featuring rectangular pits with single burials, with the dead positioned contracted lying on the side, or supine with raised knees, and grave goods of clay pots, animal-tooth pendants, and rarely bronze jewellery.
 Male graves are identified by stone battle–axes (Parzinger 2013).

 The so-called Middle or Intermediate Zone ceramics, attributed to a 2nd wave of Corded Ware migrants from Estonia into Finland, has been recently proposed to be the result of a hybridisation that began soon after the arrival of Corded Ware, at least on the south-eastern coast and the Karelian Isthmus, with influences transmitted towards the inland and the middle-zone.
 Furthermore, most CWC materials associated with this hybrid pottery come from mixed, multi-period settlement contexts, and also include organic tempers in local groups, which are similar to the so-called Estonian (or late) Corded Ware (Nordqvist 2018).
+Late Estonian CWC remains show continuity of the preference for terrestrial foodstuffs in the eastern Baltic region, based on domestic animals complemented with agriculture, in contrast with the earlier hunter-gatherer diet (Varul et al. 2019).

 There is a close connection of the Corded Ware tradition of the Karelian Isthmus pottery with the central Russian Fatyanovo culture, as well as between the eastern Gulf of Finland and Russian battle axe culture (Nordqvist 2018).
-These close contacts and interactions between eastern CWC groups points to the close cultural connection between them.
+These contacts and interactions between eastern CWC groups points to the close cultural connection between them.

 There are hundreds of Corded Ware settlements identified to date in eastern Fennoscandia—most of them residential, recurrent activity or camp sites—and thousands of remains, more than in other Scandinavian territory.
 While the central area of Corded Ware habitation does not seem to include the inland or the northern territories, scattered findings of Corded Ware materials to the east, north, and north-east of these core territories (Nordqvist and Häkälä 2014) may point to isolated vanguard settlers or to imitations of indigenous groups.